Mary Koga: Photography

 Koga's photographic work consists mainly of three distinct series.

 The Floral Forms series was begun in 1972 and went on into the 1990s.
 Done in both color as well as black and white, the images are delicate close-ups of mostly single flower heads, artfully arranged in the studio with tightly controlled lighting.

 On occasion, she over exposed and used multiple exposure to emphasise the structure and/or color.
 Comparison has been made with the flower paintings of Georgia O'Keeffe.

 In parallel, between 1972 and 1980, Koga went to rural Alberta to work on the series The Hutterites.
-Her images show the members of the isolated religious community, who in many cases have been photographed for the first time, with great openness, sympathy and a touch of humor.
-While highly constructed and posed, her portraits capture people who are happy within their surroundings, yet emphasising how different and alien they are within modern society.
-The chaste lifestyle is not only palpable from the quaint, old fashioned dress the Hutterites wear but also in interiors and still life images of sober displays of kettles or bread.
+Her images show the members of the isolated religious community of Hutterites, who in many cases had been photographed for the first time.

-Koga's third big project is closely linked to both, her ethnicity and her former concern with social work.
-She concentrated on the elderly first generation of Japanese immigrants, her parents' generation, in black and white as well as color photos.
-Done over several decades from the 1970s to the 1990s, the Portrait of the Issei in Illinois series is much more relaxed than the Hutterite portraits.
-Koga was obviously at ease with these people, and documented their twilight years at the day care facility and the Senior Citizens Work Center of the Japanese American Service Committee (JASC) and at Heiwa Terrace, a Japanese American senior residence, both located in Chicago.
+Koga's third big project, Portrait of the Issei in Illinois, consisted of images of the elderly first generation of Japanese immigrants, her parents' generation, in black and white as well as color photos.
+Between 1986 and 1989, Koga photographed them in the day care facility and the Senior Citizens Work Center of the Japanese American Service Committee (JASC) and at Heiwa Terrace, a Japanese American senior residence, both located in Chicago.